 She responded that yes, there had been scheduling problems, but that Val had been on steroids for several days, had had ‘full blood’ and platelets, and was now receiving the first type of chemo.

-She also confirmed that this phase of treatment is likely to last ‘three or four weeks’ after which Val would be allowed home, subject to follow up blood tests and further chemo as necessary.
+She also confirmed that this phase of treatment was likely to last ‘three or four weeks’ after which Val would be allowed home, subject to follow up blood tests and further chemo as necessary.

 Wednesday September 21st